 And the truth is that the possibilities are endless.

-I’m the sort of guy who works just as well between the sheets as I do between Major Gift Donors at the Met.
+I’m the sort of guy who works just as well with a quiet night at home as I do between Major Gift Donors at the Met.
 I love theater and opera and I’m reasonably well versed in both.
-I spent years at the School of Visual Arts studying graphic design and art history, so I’m no slouch at the museum, either.
+I spent years at the School of Visual Arts (including a semester abroad at the Sorbonne) studying graphic design and art history, so I’m no slouch at the museum, either.

 I’d love to meet you for dinner someplace cozy (I can do fancy, but what I love more than anything is someplace quiet and out of the way where I can really get to know you better) and talk about your life and how you came to know about me.

 Afterwards, there’s nothing more exciting than a walk together through city streets, both of us excited to get back to your place.
-New York has some of the most beautiful hotels and real estate in the world, so I’m forever brimming with excitement when I get to see an impressive suite or apartment with a view.
+Toronto has some of the most beautiful new hotels and real estate in the world, so I’m forever brimming with excitement when I get to see an impressive suite or apartment with a view.

 What you should expect is that I will be as clever and present as I’ve promised here.
-And that your worries about rejection or not being X enough for me will be unfounded and dismissed.
-I’m excited to get to know you, and that’s what our first date will be about.
+And that your worries about rejection or not being X enough for me will be unfounded and summarily dismissed.
+I’m excited to get to know you, and that is what our first date will be about.